 At Betterbed we’re committed to helping Australians have sweet dreams.
 As well as finding the perfect mattress, you can now find the perfect pillow.
 We’ve done all the hard work for you.
-We’ve trawled through hundreds of reviews to find the best pillows, whatever your sleeping style or preference.
-From the best pillow for side sleepers to the best memory foam pillow, you’ll find it here.
+We’ve trawled through hundreds of reviews to find the top pillows, whatever your sleeping style or preference.
+From great pillows for side sleepers to top memory foam pillows, you’ll find it here.

 How we picked

 It’s important that you understand what real-life customers think of their pillows.
 So that’s what our picks are based on.
 We’ve used independent comparison and review sites, read hundreds of reviews and sifted through product websites to present Australia’s top pillows.